cbazil114/calendar-app/README.md

 ## Credits

-* i want to thank Natasha Mann for tutoring me again, and I would like to thank the many learning assistants who helped me along the way!
+* I want to thank Natasha Mann for tutoring me again, and I would like to thank the many learning assistants who helped me along the way!